by Paul Wheaton

 Large projects have inherent risks, including human error.
 Skilled estimators identify potential challenges and develop strategies to mitigate them, ensuring project costs stay on track.

-- Competitive Pricing with Transparency:
+- Competitive Pricing With Transparency:

 Pricing should be competitive but also reflect the true value proposition.
 Estimators should be prepared to explain their methodology and cost breakdown to build trust with clients.